-The Counter Fraud Team have actively investigated 26 reports of financial crime in this year, which includes 15 cases carried over from the previous year with 11 new investigations initiated in 2019/20.
-This work has resulted in the application of 3 criminal sanction, 3 internal sanctions and 4 civil recoveries.
-The total recovery for the Health Board in relation to fraud investigations stands at £21,015.
-Seven investigations remain open for investigation in 2019/20.
+The Counter Fraud Team has actively investigated and closed 25 reports of financial crime in the 2020-21 financial year, which included 10 cases carried over from the previous year.
+24 new investigations were received and commenced in 2020-21.
+This work has resulted in the application of 2 criminal sanctions, 5 internal sanctions and 5 Civil sanctions.

+Data analysed by NHS CFS Wales demonstrates that the overall recovery for HDdUHB in relation to fraud investigations stands at £21,831.

+9 investigations will remain open and carried forward into 2021-22 financial year for investigation.